Apple is Killing Swift

 Pretty damn far.

-In classic Apple secrecy, prior to the WWDC 2014 announcement, only 250 internal employees even knew about the project that would eventually make their codebases obsolete.
+In classic Apple secrecy, prior to the WWDC 2014 announcement, only 250 internal employees even knew about the project that would eventually obsolete millions of codebases.

 Lattner’s vision?